Accomplishing the Extraordinary Through Extraordinary Volunteers

-Today, as we celebrate 35 years of St. Joseph’s Hospice’s robust Community Care and 5 years of our Residential Care programs, I am delighted to say Barry and Eileen both continue to support the people we serve and continually share their intimate knowledge about St. Joseph’s Hospice with the wider community.
+Today, as we celebrate 35 years of St. Joseph’s Hospice’s robust Community Care and 5 years of our Hospice Residence programs, I am delighted to say Barry and Eileen both continue to support the people we serve and continually share their intimate knowledge about St. Joseph’s Hospice with the wider community.

 “We have both been deeply touched by the people we have met through St. Joseph’s Hospice.
 It is an extraordinary privilege to be with people as they journey to the end of their lives.
 Our lives have been enriched by the experience and opportunity to work with the residents, clients, families and staff of St. Joseph’s Hospice,” shares Barry.

 Dedicated community members, like Eileen and Barry, have always worked alongside our staff at Hospice to build and grow as an organization, raise awareness and funds and increase our impact in the lives of those living with a palliative illness, their family, caregivers, and the bereaved.
 Learn more about our volunteer opportunities and join our volunteer team today!

 Story written by Director of Community Engagement & Development, Gabriella Catolino.